iMAPSRobotics/StakeBot_Arm_Drivers/README.md

 First checkout the excel file "Custom Stepper Motor Pinout" to see how to wire the Pololu High Powered Stepper Motor Drivers to the Arduino Micro.
 Each of these wire do not require any resistors, ect. except for the buttons.

 > Remember that a button is basically a circuit that wires voltage back to ground (through a resistor) with a "probe like" wire that feeds back to a digital port.
-Check out This [link](https://docs.arduino.cc/built-in-examples/digital/Button/) for an example of how to wire together a button.
+Check out this [link](https://docs.arduino.cc/built-in-examples/digital/Button/) for an example of how to wire together a button.

 For this driver, there are 2 Pololu High Power Stepper Motor Drivers(driver A, driver B) and 4 buttons two for each driver (Inner A, Outter A, Inner B, Outter B)